Tag Archives: British

 Black Narcissus is one of the great treasures of classic cinema.

-Based on the 1939 novel by Rumer Godden, Black Narcissus tells the story of revolving jealousy, rage, lust, and tension, amid a convent of nuns living in isolation.
+Based on the 1939 novel by Rumer Godden, Black Narcissus tells the story of revolving jealousy, rage, lust, and tension amid a convent of nuns living in isolation.

-Deborah Kerr, wonderful in the lead role of Clodagh, Sister Superior, and leader of the group, faces the temptations and anger of men while dealing with an unbalanced nun, Sister Ruth, played terrifically by Kathleen Byron.
+Deborah Kerr, fantastic in the lead role of Clodagh, Sister Superior and leader of the group, faces the temptations and anger of men while dealing with an unbalanced nun, Sister Ruth, played terrifically by Kathleen Byron.

 The cinematography and the art direction must be praised as the lavish sets are just that- sets.
 However, the average viewer will be whisked away on a magical experience where it seems the sets are real locales- high atop the Himalayan mountains.

-The lighting in the film is unique, specifically the vibrant colors of the pink flowers, and later, the closeups of Sister Ruth.
-A fantastic example of this is her descent into madness during the final act as her face, maniacal, yet lovely, is heavily featured.
+The lighting in the film is unique, precisely the vibrant colors of the pink flowers and, later, the closeups of Sister Ruth.
+A fantastic example of this is her descent into madness during the final act, as her face, maniacal yet lovely, is heavily featured.
 Her face appears bright and hypnotic.

-The main event, though, belongs to the tales that the film tells, which are quite edgy for the year the film was made.
-The subject matter of religion is always risky, and the treatment of the nuns as real human beings with true emotions, even lustful ones, is brazen.
+The main event, though, is the tales the film tells, which are pretty edgy for the year the film was made.
+Religion is always risky, and the treatment of the nuns as real human beings with actual emotions, even lustful ones, is brazen.

-Meanwhile, Sister Ruth spirals out of control leading to a dire climax involving an enormous church bell atop the restored structure.
+Meanwhile, Sister Ruth spirals out of control, leading to a dire climax involving an enormous church bell atop the restored structure.

 Still, this pales in comparison to the fantastic story and look of the film.

-Black Narcissus is a classic film that contains a bit of everything- drama, thrills, intrigue, gorgeous sets, lavish design, even a bit of forbidden passion- and executes all aspects of the film in brilliant fashion.
+Black Narcissus is a classic film that contains a bit of everything—drama, thrills, intrigue, gorgeous sets, lavish design, and even a bit of forbidden passion—and brilliantly executes all aspects of the film.

-A film admired by critics and directors through the ages, specifically championed by Martin Scorsese, the film has the unique quality of getting better and better with each viewing.
+A film admired by critics and directors throughout the ages and explicitly championed by Martin Scorsese, it has the unique quality of getting better with each viewing.

 Oscar Nominations: 2 wins-Best Art Direction-Set Direction, Color (won), Best Cinematography, Color (won)